kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

      LinuxPodSandboxConfig linux = 8;
      // Optional configurations specific to Windows hosts.
      WindowsPodSandboxConfig windows = 9;
-+    // Configuration of QoS-class resources.
++    // Configuration of QoS resources.
-+    PodClassResources class_resources = 10;
++    PodQoSResources qos_resources = 10;
  }

-+// PodClassResources specifies the configuration of QoS-class resources +// resources of a pod.
++// PodQoSResources specifies the configuration of QoS resources of a pod.
-+message PodClassResources {
++message PodQoSResources {
-+    // QoS-class resource assignment of the pod.
++    // QoS resources the pod will be assigned to.
-+    // Key is the resource type and values is the class name within the resource type.
-+    map<string, string> class = 1;
++    map<string, string> classes = 1;
 +}
 ```